The jury is in on Apple’s latest round of iPod updates—both from our reviewers and from you.

 Hopefully, the listener feedback we included in this podcast will inspire you to share your own comments in a future episode.
 Just

-to our regular podcast host, Christopher Breen.
+send an e-mail to our regular podcast host, Christopher Breen.
 We particularly welcome audio feedback—just send us an AAC or MP3 file with your comments.
 Or give us a call at 415/520-9761 and leave a message at the sound of the tone.

 Be sure to read our reviews of each new iPod: